rtbrick/bngblaster/docs/install.md

 Total Test time (real) =   0.00 sec
 ```

-### Running bngblaster
+### Running BNG Blaster

-bngblaster needs permissions to send raw packets and change network interface
+The BNG Blaster needs permissions to send raw packets and change network interface
 settings.
-The easiest way to run bngblaster is either as the root user or with
+The easiest way to run the BNG Blaster is either as the root user or with
 sudo:

 ```cli